Explainable Prediction of Text Complexity: The Missing Preliminaries for Text Simplification: Empirical Analysis of Complexity Prediction and Explanation

 \subsubsection{Candidate Models}

 We use \textit{LIME} in combination with LR and LSTM classifiers, \textit{SHAP} on top of LR, and the \textit{extractive adversarial networks} which jointly conducts complexity prediction and explanation.
-We feed each ground-truth complex sentence as input to these explanatory models and compare their performance at identifying tokens (words and punctuation) that need to be removed or replaced from the input sentence.
-Nevertheless, this approach implies we need to define proper evaluation metrics and baselines to measure how well these explanation models can identify parts of the complex text that are problematic and lead to increased difficulty.
-We present baseline methods in Section \ref{expl_baseline} and evaluation metrics for explanation generation in Section \ref{expl_evaluation}.
+We feed each test complex sentence as input to these explanatory models and compare their performance at identifying tokens (words and punctuation) that need to be removed or replaced from the input sentence.